 As a playwright, his works include THE LATCHKEY POOL, mass, THE DELAWARE CODICIL, LIBERTY & JOE DIMAGGIO, and SLEEPER.
 His play THE CURING ROOM saw back-to-back productions in London and at the Edinburgh Fringe Festival, produced by Stripped Down Productions, followed by consecutive Canadian productions by Theatre BSMT and Theatre Outré.
 The play has been translated into multiple languages, with a nearly two-year engagement in Athens, Greece (in a production translated by Adonis Galeos) and an extended run in Johannesburg, South Africa (in a production translated by Frans Swart).

 As an actor, he has performed internationally and with renowned American regional theatres including Utah Shakespeare, Sedona Shakespeare, New York Classical Theatre, The Actors Theatre of Louisville, Arizona Repertory Theatre, Milwaukee Repertory Theatre, Nashville Repertory Theatre, and the Tennessee Repertory Theatre, among others.
-After moving to New York in 2001, he originated roles in dozens of new works developed by some of his favorite artists in the off-off Broadway community, including Nat Cassidy, James Comtois, Mac Rogers, and August Schulenberg.
+After moving to New York in 2001, he originated roles in dozens of new works developed by some of his favorite artists in the off-off Broadway community, including Nat Cassidy, Mac Rogers, and Corinna Schulenberg.